Trauma Therapy & Post-traumatic Growth

 Experienced clinicians and researchers demonstrate different approaches to trauma therapy.
 People in the field present a wealth of proven exercises for post-traumatic growth.

 If you yourself are affected by trauma and suffer from it, the lectures and workshops will teach you what is necessary so that you are not defeated by trauma.
 On the contrary you may develop positive forces and enter into post-traumatic growth.
 We will show you what factors play a role in trauma therapy, so that the process of your trauma therapy can bring inner growth and even stronger self-confidence.
 The lectures and workshops offer you the opportunity to try out these possibilities in an open way.
 You will receive clear advice as well as simple and understandable tools for practical application.
 You will learn: to differentiate between trauma therapies; what can be achieved, what to watch out for; dangers and illusions on the path.
 We will show you what you can do for yourself by treating yourself and your body in new ways.
 Meaning in life, meaning in movement, and a mindful approach to yourself - these three things make it possible to grow from what you've been through.
-Please note that this is an online conference and see our comments below.

 For you as a physician and therapist, the easy-to-use emergency trauma exercises shown in the workshops provide a set of stabilizing elements to complement your existing therapies.
 Your patients will feel that they are being perceived and treated on subtle and additional levels, and will experience this as an enrichment of your services that supports their post-traumatic growth.
 You will receive a cognitive framework of how and for what purpose the elements are applied.
 Even if you have nothing to do with anthroposophical philosophy, you can easily implement the exercises in your own trauma therapy setting.